xcore/sc_pwm/module_pwm_foc/doc/resources.rst

 Approximate memory usage for this module is (figures shown in Bytes):

-* codememory: 546 Bytes
+* codememory: 546 Bytes FIXME
-* datamemory: 542 Bytes
+* datamemory: 542 Bytes FIXME

 Performance
 +++++++++++
-When using a 500 MHz instruction clock, the server takes approximately 0.30 micro-seconds to service a change on the input pins, and 0.60 micro-seconds to service a client request.
+The PWM resolution is 2^n.
+Currently n=12, giving a resolution of 4096.
+This means the main loop of the PWM server lasts 4096 cycles.
+Currently only 276 cycles of processing are required in the main loop, giving 3820 idle cycles.